Final Fantasy XII: Battle system

 Excluding the massively multiplayer online role-playing game Final Fantasy XI, Final Fantasy XII is the first entry in the main Final Fantasy series not to include random encounters.
 Instead, enemies are visible in the overworld and the player may choose to fight or avoid them.
 Battles unfold in real time using the "Active Dimension Battle" (ADB) system.
 Battles begin when the party comes within range of an aggressive enemy, the party attacks an enemy, or a story event initiates a confrontation.
 When a character or enemy begins an action, target lines connect characters to other party members or enemies; different colors represent the different types of action.
 The player may swap to and issue commands to any of the three characters in the party, but guest characters are controlled by artificial intelligence (AI).
 Battle commands are initiated through a series of menus, and include Attack, Magicks, Technicks, Mist, Gambits, and Items.
 The player may switch any active character with an inactive character at any time, unless the active character is targeted by an attack or ability.
 Characters who are knocked out may also be substituted.

-A new feature in the game is the "gambit" system, which allows the player to program each character to perform certain commands in battle in response to specified conditions.
+A new feature is the "gambit" system, which allows the player to program each character to perform certain commands in battle in response to specified conditions.
 Using gambits, the player may set reactions to different stimuli for each character.
 Each gambit consists of three parts: a target, an action, and a priority.
 The target specifies which ally or foe to act on and the condition for applying the action.
 For example, the target "Ally: HP < 70%" causes the character to target any ally whose hit points have fallen below 70%.
 The action is the command to be performed on the target.
 The priority determines which gambit to perform when multiple gambits are triggered.
 These heuristics guide the characters when acting autonomously, though player-directed commands are always given top priority.